Data Protection Essentials: RTO vs. RPO

 How to Calculate RPO

-Every organization’s RPO will be unique and based on several variables, especially when there are multiple systems and applications involved.
-However, there are common factors that should be considered when determining what the actual recovery point is, such as:
+Every organization’s RPO will be unique and based on several variables, especially when there are multiple systems, applications and projects involved.
+However, there are common factors tied to government safety requirements that should be considered when determining what the actual recovery point is, such as:

-Weighing these factors together can help an organization identify the acceptable amount of data loss that is also in line with its allotted budget for backing up the data.
-This will help determine how often the data should be backed up and identify a concrete RPO.
+Weighing these factors together can help an organization, be it government or private, identify the acceptable amount of data loss that is also in line with its allotted budget for backing up the data.
+This will help determine how often the data should be backed up and identify a concrete RPO, ensuring safety and continuity in any given condition.

 What’s More Important, RTO or RPO?